Shipworm: Physiology

 Normally, the shipworm's body fills the entire length of the gallery, but the anterior region can retract itself slightly with respect to the latter's extremity.
 Without the gills, the viscera only cover one-fourth of the total length and only their anterior part is partially covered by the shell.

+Digestion

+When shipworms bore into submerged wood, bacterial symbionts embedded within a sub-organ called the typhlosole in the shipworm gut, aid in the digestion of the ingested wood particles.
+The Alteromonas or Alteromonas-sub-group of bacteria identified as the symbiont species in the typhlosole, are known to digest lignin, and wood material in general.
+The tough molecular layers of lignin surround the cellulose elementary fibrils in the wood particles, and the lignin must be digested initially to allow access by other enzymes into the cellulose for digestion.
+Another bacterial species (Teredinibacter turnerae), in the gills secrete a variety of cellulose-digesting enzymes which may be secreted into the shipworm gut via a special organ called the gland of Deshayes.
+These secretions aid the shipworm's own carbohydrate-active enzymes (CAZymes) in digesting the wood particles in combination with the enzymes and potentially other metabolites secreted by the symbiont bacterial in the typhlosole.

 Taxonomy

-Shipworms are marine animals in the phylum Mollusca, order Bivalvia, family Teredinidae.
+Shipworms are marine animals in the phylum Mollusca, class Bivalvia, family Teredinidae.
 They were included in the now obsolete order Eulamellibranchiata, in which many documents still place them.

 Ruth Turner of Harvard University was the leading 20th century expert on the Teredinidae; she published a detailed monograph on the family, the 1966 volume A Survey and Illustrated Catalogue of the Teredinidae published by the Museum of Comparative Zoology.
 More recently, the endosymbionts that are found in the gills have been subject to study the bioconversion of cellulose for fuel energy research.

 Shipworm species comprise several genera, of which Teredo is the most commonly mentioned.
 The best known species is Teredo navalis.
 Historically, Teredo concentrations in the Caribbean Sea have been substantially higher than in most other salt water bodies.

 Genera within the family Teridinidae include: